khval/kittyTurbo.library/turboPlus_commands.md

     you need to move graphic cursor your self with R home or Xgr, Ygr commands.

+Object Limit [n]

+	“Object Limit” command has misleading name it should be called Reserve Objects.
+	The command defines number of objects items in the list.

+	If [n] is set to 0 the objects are freed.

+	Amos Kittens:

+		This command should not be needed, the list should grow automatically.
+		However, if you use this command, then the list don’t need to be reallocated.

+	Amos Pro:

+		this used to needed in Trubo extention, where it be defined to max 32. but should not be needed in Turbo Plus, where you can have up to 32000 objects.

 Reserve Object [object],[number of elements]

 	Create an object with x number of elements.